Cost of Living in Alaska [2025]

 While Alaska does offer public transportation options, state residents are typically used to getting around in a personal vehicle.
 Over 90% of trips taken in Anchorage occur within a personal vehicle.

-For those who prefer to forego that expense, Anchorage offers a few options that may help to offset costs.
+For those who prefer to forego that expense, some cities in Alaska, like Anchorage, offer a few options that may help to offset costs.
 The RideShare Program offers residents a way to get around via a "vanpool," or group of five or more riders who commute and travel at the same time.
 Prices will vary depending on your commute.

 It's also possible to hop on a bus and ride to your destination for the low fare of $2 per single trip, $60 for a monthly pass, or $660 per year via the People Mover system.
 Whichever way you slice it, $660 is a lot cheaper than the typical annual transportation cost of nearly $5,000.